Tramp For The Lord

 Scripture Testimony Index stories in this book

-Corrie Ten Boom was staying in New York at a YWCA that only allowed rooms to be rented for one week.
+Corrie Ten Boom was staying in New York City at a YWCA that only allowed rooms to be rented for one week.
 At the end of the week, the receptionist informed Corrie that her time was up and asked for her forwarding address.
-Although she knew no one in the city and had nowhere to go, Corrie was not worried since she trusted God.
-Then the Lord miraculously provided a place to stay, in such a way that the hotel receptionist could see God's lovingkindness.
+Although she knew no one in the city and had nowhere to go, Corrie was not worried since her trust was in God.
+At the very last minute, the Lord miraculously provided a place to stay, and in such a way that the hotel receptionist could see God's lovingkindness.

 Corrie ten Boom helps a man overcome bitterness and unforgiveness by sharing her own, similar experience, and how Jesus delivered her.

-Corrie ten Boom puts on the whole armor of God to stand against her ground against bitterness, fear, and resentment.
+Corrie ten Boom shares her testimony of how she overcame bitterness that remained after forgiving her enemies.
+She put on the whole armor of God to stand her ground against bitterness, fear, and resentment.
+Overtime, the resentment fell away.

 Corrie ten Boom is faced with the most difficult obedience of her life, to forgive the cruel concentration camp guard who tormented her and her sister.
 Jesus did a miracle in her.